 Danielle is currently Manager of External Relations for The McKell Institute, a progressive independent policy think tank based in Sydney.
 Her experience includes events and project management, philanthropy and corporate hospitality, as well as marketing and communications within not-for-profit and corporate sectors.

 Danielle holds a Bachelor of Arts and Music from The University of Melbourne.
-While completing her undergraduate degree, Danielle served as Arts Officer with the Student Union and is now Secretary for the University of Melbourne Alumni Association Sydney Committee.
+While completing her undergraduate degree, Danielle served as Arts Officer with the Student Union and is now President of the University of Melbourne Alumni Association Sydney Committee.
 Danielle is passionate about innovation, social entrepreneurship, and challenging creative thinking.
 When not overhauling events, she can be found performing one-woman cabaret shows at domestic and international festivals and volunteering with animal rescue organisations.

 Catherine is a Big 4 trained, chartered accountant specialising in financial planning, reporting and accounting for ASX listed multinationals.
 Catherine graduated from the University of Melbourne in 2010 with a Bachelor of Commerce.
 Catherine has been actively involved with the Sydney Alumni community since relocating to Sydney in 2016 and she joined the Sydney Alumni Association Committee in 2018.